SDEA works in these areas:

 In recognition of our advocacy and professional development efforts, SDEA is the only advocacy body to receive the National Arts Council’s major grant for the period from 1 April 2013 to 31 March 2016 and 1 April 2016 to 31 March 2019.

 Since 2008, SDEA has been an active member of IDEA (International Drama/Theatre Education Association) and is committed to making drama/ theatre and education accessible, significant and present in the lives of children and young people everywhere.
 SDEA’s work as an advocacy and professional development body has earned recognition from then IDEA President Robin Pascoe as meeting the goals for the development of arts education mapped out in UNESCO’s 2nd World Conference on Arts Education Agenda.

 Read more about IDEA here.

-Through our international SDEA Theatre Arts Conference, youth and community festival Celebrate Drama!, Connections platform, activities and events, we enable drama educators, applied theatre practitioners, arts managers, arts practitioners, policy makers, school leaders and community leaders to find new audiences, share ideas, projects, methodologies, experiences and research.
+Through conferences, networking activities, and events, we enable drama educators, applied theatre practitioners, arts managers, arts practitioners, policy makers, school leaders and community leaders to find new audiences, share ideas, projects, methodologies, experiences and research.